All Episodes

 I need to pose a question.

-You've heard it said by many that once we get deep into Obamacare, then we cannot repeal it.
+You've heard it said by many that once we get deep into Obamacare, that we cannot repeal it because you cannot take away health care from people.

 You simply cannot take the entitlement away.

-It's never happened, and once it gets embedded too deeply, it's gone forever.
+And once it gets embedded too deeply, it's gone forever.

 You cannot take people's health care away.

-But didn't Obama do just that?
+But didn't Obama do just that by implementing Obama?

-By implementing Obama, how many millions of people lost their health insurance?
+How many millions of people lost their health insurance?

-Six million people at last count lost their health insurance.
+6 million people at last count lost their health insurance.

 They were canceled.